 A majority of all the members of the city council holding office at the time shall constitute a quorum and a quorum shall be required for the transaction of business at all city council meetings.
 In the absence of a quorum, a lesser number may adjourn any meeting to a later time or date and, in the absence of all council members, the city clerk may adjourn any meeting for no longer than one week.
-In cases where a number less than a quorum convenes, those council members present may convene at a regular meeting, special meeting, or study session, and the majority of the council members present are authorized to send the sergeant-at-arms or other person for the absent council members, as such majority of council members shall agree.
-(Charter, § 5.3)
+Any council member who has three consecutive unexcused absences from regular meetings of council, shall be deemed to constitute a vacancy.
+The majority of those members present shall determine the third unexcused absence by motion at the third consecutive meeting.
+Such determination shall create a vacancy in the office.
+(Charter, § 5.3, § 4.8)